England beaten by Windies at World Cup

 With Hayley Matthews also put down twice, West Indies' openers were able to add 81.

-England were at least able to fight back, chiefly through the left-arm spin Ecclestone, who removed Matthews and Stafanie Taylor, either side of Dottin being run out as three wickets fell in the same over.
+England were at least able to fight back, chiefly through the left-arm spinner Ecclestone, who removed Matthews and Stafanie Taylor, either side of Dottin being run out as three wickets fell in the same over.

 However, after Kycia Knight chipped Ecclestone to short cover, Campbelle and Nation took advantage of more England mistakes to rebuild the West Indies innings.

-Nation was dropped by Anya Shrubsole on 23 and should have been run out of 24, only for wicketkeeper Amy Jones to drop the ball.
+Nation was dropped by Shrubsole on 23 and should have been run out for 24, only for wicketkeeper Amy Jones to drop the ball.

 Campbelle overturned being given lbw to Heather Knight on seven and was put down by Shrubsole on 55.